NewsLocal NewsTooele County

 Posted

-Marco Fred David Chavez was arrested on Tuesday and faces charges of attempted murder, failure to remain at the scene of an accident with injuries, possession of a controlled substance, and use of drug paraphernalia.
-He is being held without bail.
+Marco Fred David Chavez was arrested Tuesday and faces charges of attempted murder, failure to remain at the scene of an accident with injuries, possession of a controlled substance, and use of drug paraphernalia.

-According to the victim, he had pulled over into Holiday Oil's parking lot after spilling a drink in his car.
-At one point, a blue Mazda 3 pulled towards the victim's vehicle, and the driver of the Mazda and the victim got into a short altercation.
+The victim told deputies that he had pulled over into the gas station parking lot after spilling a drink in his car.
+At that point, a blue Mazda driven by Chavez pulled towards the victim's vehicle, and the two got into a short altercation.